codealchemist/uplayer/README.md

 - `loaded`: True when audio file was loaded, false when not.
 - `buffer`: WebAudio buffer data.
 - `source`: WebAudio source.

+## Events

+Use the method `on(eventName, callback)` to set event listeners on the WebAudio source.

+For more info about events check [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

 Have fun!